AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/local-development-access-token.md

 ![Local Development Access Token - External Application](assets/local-development-access-token/local-development-access-token-external-application.png)

 1. Download the temporary Local Development Access Token from AEM Developer Console
-    + The Local Development Access Token expires every 24 hours, so developers will need to do download new access tokens daily
+    + The Local Development Access Token expires every 24 hours, so developers need to do download new access tokens daily
 1. An External Application is being developed that programmatically interacts with AEM as a Cloud Service
 1. The External Application reads in the Local Development Access Token
 1. The External Application constructs HTTP requests to AEM as a Cloud Service, adding the Local Development Access Token as a Bearer token to the HTTP requests' Authorization header